LisaWyers/javascript-basics-express/README.md

 # JavaScript Basics in Express

-## Getting started
+This application includes tests for a number of functions in javascript.

-Ensure your Visual Studio Code application is up to date, and that you have the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) installed and enabled.
+## Installation

-Run the commands below inside your `Projects` folder.
+Use the Visual Studio Code application and the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).

 ```bash
 git clone git@github.com:MCRcodes/javascript-basics-express.git